 Graduate students in BiomM complete required and elective didactic courses that provide a strong background in the biomedical sciences, as well as in management concepts relevant to the biosciences industry.
 Students complete either a twelve-month academic lab experience or a literature-based thesis.
-All students will also complete a guided, six-month internship in industry, together with a capstone experience designed to integrate all aspects of BiomM training.
+All students will also complete two summer internships in industry, together with a capstone experience designed to integrate all aspects of BiomM training.

-All students are required to complete 11 courses over the two years of the program.
+All students are required to complete a minimum of 11 courses over the two years of the program.
 These cover foundational biomedical science topics, ethics, project management, and electives.

-BiomM students will complete six months of experiential learning.
+BiomM students will complete two summers of experiential learning.
 This will consist of either an industry internship aligned with the student’s lab project; or, for those who are already working in industry, a worksite project at their company.
-During the six months of experiential learning, students will participate in a fortnightly seminar.
+During these internships, students will participate in a fortnightly seminar.